 Most of the science, it seems, falls on the side of the shower at night camp for two main reasons: Cleaning your skin and helping you fall asleep faster.

-If you're an allergy sufferer, a night shower is best to wash pollen off your skin and hair before you try to go to sleep.
+If you're an allergy sufferer, a night shower is best to wash pollen or other allergens off your skin and hair before you try to go to sleep.
 Or for the months of March and April, you could just strip down and shower as soon as you walk in the door every evening.

 But a shower at night affects your circadian rhythm, too, in a good way.
 Sleep experts note that a nighttime shower changes your body temperature in a way that may help you get to sleep faster and more easily.